- Filed Under...

 That sounds easy, but so does shoe shopping until you send your 5-year-old off to buy her own shoes.
 Can you imagine it?
 She’d probably randomly pick something off the shelf, get the wrong size, and then work very hard to convince herself the shoes fit.

 We think getting a college education prepares us to pick a career, but it doesn’t.
 In fact, in many ways it works against us, because what’s fun or interesting in the classroom may be the exact opposite as a job.
 For the most of us, our parents were stuck in careers they hated and were as clueless as we were.

 I’ve now worked with hundreds of people around the world, and the process of developing clarity and courage works across ages, cultures, backgrounds, you name it.

-One client in France recently told me he originally planned to transition in the summer of 2013, but was thinking he’d have to move that up at least six months because he was already getting job offers before finishing the course.
+One client in France recently told me he originally planned to transition in the summer, but was thinking he’d have to move that up at least six months because he was already getting job offers before finishing the course.
 Another in the U.S. got hired to do a job she’d only done previously as a hobby (i.e. she had no professional experience), and she got a raise, and $10K signing bonus, and the flexibility to work from home to boot.

 This probably all sounds impossible to you right now.
 One of my Facebook followers said, “Sometimes life gets in the way of dreams.”

 But it doesn’t have to.
 You can choose to walk towards the light.

 You just have to know how to use them.